alphagov/styleguides/ruby.md

     While several Ruby books suggest the first style, the second is much more prominent in practice (and arguably a bit more readable).

--   Using the return value of `=` (an assignment) is ok, but surround the assignment with parenthesis.
+-   Using the return value of `=` (an assignment) is OK, but surround the assignment with parentheses.

     ```ruby
     # good - shows intented use of assignment